Hidden Battles

 What Are We Doing Now to Battle Domestic Abuse for Military Families?

 Since the federal mandate of the National Defense Authorization Act, the DOD’s Family Advocacy Program (FAP) offers “restricted” or confidential reporting, meaning survivors can alert either a health care provider or domestic abuse advocate about the violence, but neither law enforcement nor command will be notified of the case.
+Survivors may then receive counseling and other support services to help break the cycle of abuse.

 The Strength at Home program has also been implemented within more than 150 VA hospitals, which aims to improve relationships and prevent intimate partner violence (IPV) within military families.